 Stopping to smell the roses really could be the key to relieving your stress.
 A study that was conducted in the Netherlands required participants to complete a very stressful task, followed by 30 minutes of gardening.
 In the end, most participants’ stress hormone levels diminished and their moods were lifted.
 Pretty cool, right?

 Have you noticed that people who spend their time in the garden are just extremely happy people?
 Well, gardening gives you a true sense of accomplishment and purpose.
 In fact, many therapists are now using gardening as a therapy technique to treat their patients’ anxiety and depression.
 And the results are pretty remarkable!

 According to the Centers for Disease Control, gardening is listed as a form of moderate exercise.
 Yes, all that digging for potatoes and carrots really burns quite a lot of calories.
 330 per hour in fact!
 Growing your own fruits and vegetables also allows you to eat healthier more often.
 So, if you’re looking for something to boost your overall health or to help you shed a few pounds, you might want to go invest in some gardening tools and seeds.

 7. It boosts your immune system

-Gardening gives you a chance to soak up a whole lot of the sunshine vitamin: vitamin D. And as of 2018, over 42% of Americans are deficient in the vitamin D, which can cause chronic fatigue, mood swings, and depression.
+Gardening gives you a chance to soak up a whole lot of the sunshine vitamin: vitamin D. And as seen here, over 42% of Americans are deficient in the vitamin D, which can cause chronic fatigue, mood swings, and depression.
 But if you garden regularly (while wearing sunscreen, of course) you can soak up enough vitamin D to promote your bone health, which essentially boosts your immunity.